 You want to be the best in your niche.
 That’s understandable.
 But don’t get obsessed with the idea of perfection.

 Allow yourself to have small failures and view these as learning opportunities.
 Chances are, what you see as glaring flaws may not even register to someone not proficient in your industry.

 Remember, students are allowed to make mistakes.
-In fact, in some ways it can be encouraged because by having these “happy accidents” as Bob Ross puts it and getting through them, you’re giving yourself the tools to approach and conquer larger problems.
+In fact, in some ways it can be encouraged because by having these accidents, and getting through them, you’re giving yourself the tools to approach and conquer larger problems.